RichLogan/CiscoSpark-UnitySDK/README.md

 ```

 ## Tests
+*Tests are pretty lackluster at the moment.
+I'll work on getting them up to a proper standard once I hit parity with the Web.*

 Unfortunately, it is not possible to run tests for the SDK using the builtin Unity Test Tools, due to a lack of support for running Asynchronous operations.
 As a result, I have created some `MonoBehaviour` scripts that will run the tests that can be found in `Assets/Tests` in order to simulate the environment they will be run in.
 To run them, just attach any of the `Test*` scripts and `Request` to a `GameObject`, and the results will be outputted to the console.

 **Note: This will create/edit/destroy real test rooms/memberships/etc on the given Spark account, but they will clean up after themselves if possible.**